pronovic/cedar-backup3/DEVELOPER.md

 ### Preferences

 API documentation is written using [Google Style Python Docstring](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
-However, this is not the default in IntelliJ.
+However, this is not the default in IntelliJ or PyCharm.

-Go to IntelliJ preferences, then select **Tools > Python Integrated Tools**.
+In settings, go to **Tools > Python Integrated Tools**.
 Under **Docstrings > Docstring format**, select _Google_.
 Click **OK**.

 ### Running Unit Tests

-Use **Build > Rebuild Project**, just to be sure that everything is up-to-date.
+If you are using IntelliJ, first use **Build > Rebuild Project**, just to be sure that everything is up-to-date.

-Then, right click on the `tests` folder in IntelliJ's project explorer and choose **Run 'Unittests in tests'**.
+In either IntelliJ or PyCharm, right click on the `tests` folder in the project explorer and choose **Run 'pytest in tests'**.
 Make sure that all of the tests pass.

 ### External Tools

-Optionally, you might want to set up external tools in IntelliJ for some of common developer tasks: code reformatting and the PyLint checks.
-One nice advantage of doing this is that you can configure an output filter, which makes the Pylint errors clickable in IntelliJ.
-To set up external tools, go to IntelliJ preferences and find **Tools > External Tools**.
+Optionally, you might want to set up external tools in IntelliJ or PyCharm for some of common developer tasks: code reformatting and the PyLint and MyPy checks.
+One nice advantage of doing this is that you can configure an output filter, which makes the Pylint and MyPy errors clickable in IntelliJ.
+To set up external tools, go to IntelliJ or PyCharm settings and find **Tools > External Tools**.
 Add the tools as described below.

+#### Linux or MacOS

-#### Format Code
+##### Format Code

 |Field|Value|
 |-----|-----|